Ian Gillespie (developer)

 Ian Gillespie (born 30 September 1961) is a Canadian real estate developer.
 In 1992 he founded Westbank Projects Corp. based in Vancouver, British Columbia, which now has more than $25 billion of projects completed or under development.
-The company is active across Canada and expanding into the United States with projects including residential, rental, affordable housing, office, retail, hotels and public art.
+The company is active across Canada and expanding into the United States & Japan with projects including residential, rental, affordable housing, office, retail, hotels and public art.

 Biography

 Gillespie was born in Port Coquitlam, one of five children.
 His father was a technician at an oil refinery and his mother worked at Riverview Hospital, and both were lifelong environmental activists.
 He completed a Business degree at the University of British Columbia (1985) and then an MBA at the University of Toronto, (1986) after which he went to work for his mother's cousins company, shopping centre developer Schroeder Properties in Vancouver.
 Gillespie is married to Stephanie Dong, niece of Vancouver property magnate Robert H. Lee.